Florence Luscomb: Commemorations

 In 1999 a commemorative series of six tall marble panels with a bronze bust in each was added to the Massachusetts State House.
 The busts are of Luscomb, Dorothea Dix, Mary Kenney O'Sullivan, Josephine St. Pierre Ruffin, Sarah Parker Remond, and Lucy Stone.
 As well, two quotations from each of those women (including Luscomb) are etched on their individual marble panel, and the wall behind all the panels has wallpaper designed with six government documents repeated over and over, with each document being related to a cause of one or more of the women.

 She is commemorated on the Boston Women's Heritage Trail.

+Quotation

+“There is no end to what you can accomplish if (or when) you don’t care who gets the credit.”